sclevenger7777/replit-agent-zero--/README.md

-# replit-agent-zero--
+# agent-zero--
-"Agent Zero CLI+ Web interface for Replit"
+"Agent Zero CLI+ Web interface "
-#  Agent Zero: Replit Edition
+#  Agent Zero: testing

-**Agent Zero** is a modular, multi-agent privacy guardian and tool orchestrator designed to run fully inside **Replit** or any standard **Windows/Linux environment** — no Termux, root access, or mobile setup required.
+**Agent Zero** is a modular, multi-agent privacy guardian and tool orchestrator designed to originaluiredmuxor any standard **Windows/Linux environment** — no Termux, root access, or mobile setup required.

 This version is adapted from the original Android+Termux-based Agent Zero project and is simplified for ease of use, learning, and future expansion.